byuflowlab/OpenMDAO.jl/docs/src/index.md

 ```

 should be all you need.
+`omjlcomps` uses [`JuliaPkg`](https://github.com/cjdoris/PyJuliaPkg) to manage Julia dependencies, so all the Julia packages needed by `omjlcomps` (and even Julia itself, if necessary) will be installed automatically.

 ### [Julia-Centric Installation](@id julia_centric)
 The OpenMDAOCore.jl and OpenMDAO.jl Julia package are the official™ `DanielIngrahamRegistry`, so if you have access to that, installation should be as simple as